ooples/pine_script_docs/source/index.rst

    •• indicates pages that will be added post-v5 rollout.
    -  indicates pages that must be completed before the rollout.

-   Welcome to Pine
+   Welcome to Pine Script™

-   Pine Primer
+   Pine Script™ Primer
     First steps
     First indicator
     ••First strategy